Top 3 Trends in Cybercrime You Need to Know

 Top 3 Trends In Cybercrime You Need To Know

 There was a time when the rate of new technology and the sophistication of cyberattacks went hand in hand.
 Both are accelerating rapidly, and cyber-attacks are outpacing our methods of protecting ourselves.
-This is due mainly to the many layers we’ve added to our technology, allowing for remote work during the pandemic, cloud collaboration between global teams, and complicated IT systems that help improve the customer experience.
+This is mainly due to the many layers we’ve added to our technology.

 Protecting your evolving business and technology from emerging cyber threats starts with staying on top of the latest trends.
 Keep reading to learn the top three trends in cybercrime you should know right now.